-Activities and water quality measurements related to the satisfaction of this Management Plan's Performance Goals that occurred during the 2018 monitoring year are described below.
+Activities and water quality measurements related to the satisfaction of this Management Plan's Performance Goals that occurred during the 2019 monitoring year are described below.
+A request to complete the Management Plan was submitted to the Regional Water Board on January 31, 2019, and approved on April 2, 2019.